-Our proposed rent increase is detailed on the previous page.
-We want to continue to provide a good repair service and to be able to invest in our homes as investment becomes necessary.
+Our proposed Rent increase is detailed on the previous page.
+We want to continue to provide a good repairs service and to be able to invest in our homes as investment becomes necessary.

-This year we carried out a stock condition survey and that informed the Association of the work that was needed over a 30 year period.
-Our 30 year projections are based on current costs and estimated costs going forward.
-The current document requires to take account of inflation on the cost of goods e.g. construction and material inflation rates which are currently running at over 10%.
+Last year we carried out a stock condition survey that informed the Association of the work that was needed over a 30-year period.
+Our 30-year projections are based on current costs and estimated costs going forward.
+The current document requires us to take into account inflation on the cost of goods e.g. construction and material inflation rates which are currently higher than our proposed rent increase.
 Any rent increase less than inflation +1% will have to be accounted for by reducing the work that we can do.
 If the rent increase is lower than inflation this means that rent increases in the future will require to be higher in order to ensure our investment figures stack up over the next 30 years and we can continue to deliver investment to our houses.